mariyahrhm/IFCPAE2/README.md

 | save_result()     |
 | CSV files         |
 +-------------------+

+This design illustrates how the user interface interacts with the quiz logic, while data access functions handle reading and writing CSV files independently of the interface.

 ---

 ## 3. Development Section

+The development of the application focused on building functionality incrementally.
+Core features such as loading questions and tracking quiz state were implemented first, followed by result persistence and user feedback.
+This approach allowed each feature to be tested and validated before adding additional complexity.

 Quiz questions are stored in a CSV file and loaded using the load_questions() function.